solidi/writing/01-on-kotlin-a-reply-from-management.md

 Too many code reviews discuss null inconsistency, but solutions are deferred.

 Christina brought up the opposite problem.
-She described the concept of typed nullability and what does the community think about using null.
+She described the concept of typed nullability and how the community uses `null`.
 Could this be another pitfall as an inconsistent pattern may emerge to actually using null?
 Remember, Kotlin gives us this ability because it's stuck to that interoperability until Java goes away.

 > Management should promote the formation of style.
 Own the style and improve it.

 This will not be the case for [idiomatic Kotlin](https://www.reddit.com/r/androiddev/comments/6chi91/demand_for_a_kotlin_community_style_guide/), but what is idiomatic Kotlin anyway?
-If the above is an indicator, Kotlin maybe so expressive that it will introduce even more inconsistency among community usage and even in teams.
+If the above is an indicator, Kotlin may be so expressive that it will introduce even more inconsistency among community usage and even in teams.

 Hey, but this one last library we can't get rid of is still in...
 Java.

-When the constraints of a previous language are lifted and the exhaustion of boilerplate removed, are there any unexpected outcomes due to that found expressiveness?
+When the constraints of a previous language are lifted and the exhaustion of boilerplate removed, are there any unexpected outcomes due to expressiveness?

 ---

-Christina also brought up the topic of letting the tooling do hard problems.
+Christina also brought up letting the tooling do hard problems.
 We are not good at hard problems.
 I agree with this.
 Tools must do their job well.
 Otherwise, they are complained about until they are fixed.
 Google is proving this well, so well, with Gradle.

 And lately, Java.